Student Life

 Style: Communal (16 or 20 residents total)

-Living Room: Large sofas and TV, with additional study room with tables/chairs (shared with 16 to 20 residents)
+Living Room: Large sofas and TV, with additional study room with tables/chairs.

-Bedroom: 8 or 10 double rooms (share your bedroom with a roommate); mini-fridge and microwave included
+Bedroom: 8 or 10 double rooms; mini-fridge and microwave included

-Bathroom: Shared bathroom between two rooms (share your bathroom with three people); two sinks included; toilet and shower separated by door
+Bathroom: Shared bathroom between two rooms; two sinks included; toilet and shower separated by a door

 Kitchen: Community kitchen for 16 to 20 with two of each appliance (refrigerator, stove, dishwasher, microwave), pantry and enough cupboards for each room to have their own